bentoml/BentoML/docs/source/frameworks/transformers.rst

 .. seealso::

-   See :ref:`Building a Service <concepts/service:Service and APIs>` to learn more on creating a prediction service with BentoML.
+   See :ref:`Building a Service <concepts/service:Service APIs>` to learn more on creating a prediction service with BentoML.

 To serve a Transformers pipeline, first get the pipeline reference using the ``bentoml.transformers.get`` API and convert it to a runner using the ``to_runner`` method.